-Current research shows that healthy sleep is necessary for good health, and that sleep is an important factor in cardiovascular health, obesity, diabetes, and psychological well-being.
+Healthy sleep is necessary for good health, and sleep is an important factor in cardiovascular health, obesity, diabetes, and psychological well-being.

 Dr. Grandner is an Instructor in the Department of Psychiatry, and a member of the Behavioral Sleep Medicine Program (BSMP), the Center for Sleep and Circadian Neurobiology (CSCN), and the Institute for Translational Medicine and Therapeutics (ITMAT) at the University of Pennsylvania.